2019 Tampa Bay Buccaneers season: Week 11: vs. New Orleans Saints

 Jameis Winston threw 4 interceptions with one returned for a touchdown while Drew Brees threw for 3 touchdowns in a dominant 34–17 rout.

 Week 12: at Atlanta Falcons

 Quarterback Matt Ryan was sacked 6 times, fumbled twice with one returned for a touchdown by Ndamukong Suh, and threw an interception while Jameis Winston threw 3 touchdowns and Chris Godwin caught 7 passes for a career high 184 yards and 2 touchdowns en route to a dominant 35–22 win.
-Defensive tackle Vita Vea became the heaviest man in NFL history to catch a touchdown pass at 347 pounds.
+Nose tackle Vita Vea became the heaviest man in NFL history to catch a touchdown pass at 347 pounds.

 Week 13: at Jacksonville Jaguars

 Running back Peyton Barber had 2 rushing touchdowns as the Buccaneers' defense continued their strong level of play for the second consecutive week, sacking quarterbacks Nick Foles and Gardner Minshew a combined 5 times, intercepting 2 passes, forcing 3 fumbles, and recovering 2 of them with 1 returned for a touchdown by Devin White.